Hoop Lane Cemetery:

 Just a few months before the cemetery opened, on 23 April 1896 the West London congregation sold eight acres of the site to the Spanish and Portuguese Jews of London, thus creating an arrangement of sharing cemetery space between the Reform and the Sephardi communities that has persisted into the 21st century.
 Hoop Lane also became the primary burial ground of London’s Spanish and Portuguese community, superseding its earlier Velho and Nuevo cemeteries in the East End.
 The first interment was that of Frances Salaman, wife of Charles Salaman, who was born in Jamaica in 1817 and died in London on the 6th May 1897.

 There are two owning communities: the S&P Sephardi Community and West London Synagogue.
-The Cemetery is managed by the Joint Burial Committee (JBC) which is comprised of representatives of the two communities.
+The Cemetery is managed by the Joint Burial Committee (JBC) which is comprised of three representatives from the two communities.
 It meets 4 times a year with the Cemetery Director.

 read more